oracle/python-cx_Oracle/doc/module.rst

    .. note::

-      This attribute is an extension to the DB API definition and is only available in Oracle 9i.
+      This attribute is an extension to the DB API definition.

 .. data:: UNICODE